-1. In the My Account → Account Details section, go to Multi-Factor Authentication Device and click on the link add now.
+1. In the My Account → Change Password section, go to Multi-Factor Authentication Device and click on the link add now.

-3. The email address associated to your 123FormBuilder account will appear partly hidden in the MFA application interface of your mobile device (e.g. jo*****@).
-Under the email address you’ll see a code (6 digits long) and a countdown timer clock on the right.
+3. The email address associated with your 123FormBuilder account will appear partly hidden in the MFA application interface of your mobile device (e.g. jo*****@).
+Under the email address, you’ll see a code (6 digits long) and a countdown timer clock on the right.